- Home

 The Postgraduate Diploma in Health Science is a 120 credit programme (one year full-time or up to four years part-time) that provides the opportunity for qualified nurses, health professionals and health service managers to develop advanced practice knowledge and critical analysis skills.

-International students have the option of undertaking this programme at the Auckland campus.
+International learners have the option of undertaking this programme at the Auckland campus.
 For more information about the Auckland campus offering, please download the information sheet here.

 Outline